blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-1/index.md

 ### Quantum

-If you need simple cron behaviors for jobs in your app, thi is the way to go.
+If you need simple cron behaviors for jobs in your app, This is the way to go.